 And who do we have to blame for this disturbing sense of credibility Rodman believes he possesses on the world stage?

 I say it’s Phil Jackson — not to mention Michael Jordan, with Scottie Pippen, Jud Buechler and Steve Kerr duped along the way as unknowing participants.
 Pippen was Jordan’s Robin; more on Buechler and Kerr later.

 Jackson and Jordan realized they were stuck at three NBA titles and couldn’t win another without power forward Horace Grant, who left the Bulls as a free agent.
 Jackson and Jordan sold their souls for a cartoon character as the substitute for the departed Grant.
 It’s not unusual for a team to make concessions to a character to win games.
-Charles Barkley was a character.
-But a cartoon character is a different story.
+Charles Barkley was a character, but he wasn't a cartoon character.

 Do you remember when Rodman imploded on the San Antonio Spurs?
 There was a 1995 “Sports Illustrated” cover of him dressed in a leather outfit, a parrot on his arm and story that detailed how he dreamed about playing a game naked.

 Do you think Bill Russell would have allowed that guy to wear a Boston Celtics uniform?

 Jackson, for all his coaching genius, needed Rodman to grab rebounds if the Bulls were to keep winning.
 Jordan, for all his talent, needed Rodman under the basket with his uncanny ability to grab loose balls if Jordan was to follow his baseball failure with another NBA title.